 All IAC instruments are open to all qualified users, whether from Princeton or outside, for an hourly fee which varies according to the category of user (for example, industrial users are charged a rate not less than the value for a similar analysis by a commercial laboratory, while undergraduates are billed at only half the rate for graduate students and postdocs).
 The instruments and their capabilities, and the fee structure, are described on the IAC's public-access website (IAC), which also has a web-based reservation system (equipment reservations).
 Instruments are connected to a computerized, interlocked login system, to ensure that no unauthorized use occurs and that all authorized use is properly charged.

 The IAC conducts a series of short courses (required for instrument access), which involve direct experimental demonstrations and hands-on instruction, ranging from basic sample preparation devices to high-end electron microscopes.
-These 2-6 hour courses are offered regularly and frequently, every month, and are open to Princeton students, as well as students from other universities and to industrial scientists, all free of charge.
-The goal of these training courses is to build the independent user base for the IAC.
+These 2-6 hour courses are offered regularly and frequently, every month, and are open to Princeton students, as well as students from other universities and to industrial scientists.
 The IAC's short courses have drawn over 3500 student enrollments, including hundreds of researchers from industry, including BMS, Colgate-Palmolive, DuPont, ExxonMobil, FMC, Henkel, Johnson & Johnson, Lockheed Martin, Revlon, SRI, etc.

 Thank you for visiting the IAC!
 Please do not hesitate to contact us if you believe your scientific project and education can benefit from our instrumentation and expertise.